 Practical Use of the White Picket Fence

-On the practical side, a white picket fence is an attractive way to keep children and pets in the yard without blocking the new from the road.
-Most white picket fences aren’t more than four feet tall in order to maintain an open yard feeling.
+On the practical side, it is an attractive way to keep children and pets in the yard without blocking the new from the road.
+Most aren’t more than four feet tall in order to maintain an open yard feeling.
 A horizontal top rail and bottom rail are easily attached to fence posts and installed into the ground for a symmetric and uniform appearance.
 Throughout history these fences were constructed of wood and painted white, but today other non-wood options like vinyl and PVC have also become popular.

 The White Picket Fence, an American Icon

 While these fences are still in practical use around the country, they have come to symbolize the ultimate form of the American dream: a happy family that lives in a modest residential home with children, pets, and a sense of community safety.
 This classic suburban concept is something that so many men and women pursue throughout their lives.
 Many people believe that buying “the house with the white picket fence” is an ultimate goal in life.